python-attrs/cattrs/docs/customizing.rst

 --------

 This override can only be applied to individual attributes.
-Using the ``omit`` override will simply skip the attribute completely when generating an unstructuring function.
+Using the ``omit`` override will simply skip the attribute completely when generating a structuring or unstructuring function.

 .. doctest::